The Beachcombing Center

 The mission of the museum is centered around education of beachcombed finds and raising awareness about coastal erosion and marine debris.
 I keep hearing the Joni Mitchell song “Yellow Taxi” in my head.. “they took all the beaches, and put ’em in a beach museum..”
 Sadly, we are losing so many shorelines to coastal erosion.
 The pieces of history we’ve found on those shorelines deserves to be honored.

 I didn’t know, but I somehow always knew. as treasures have been sent or discovered, and upon acquiring the initial Sea Glass Center collection, I found myself organizing items into these “future displays” or “well if there was ever a museum.”
 “The origin glass collection” for the bottles and the matching pieces from which they are sourced, the beautiful floor tiles from different countries that could be displayed together to note their differences in style and age, shells and so many other treasures collected by beachcombers from around the world.

 And of course we will have a shop, to highlight the beauty of the artisans who create gorgeous work using gifts from the sea.

-Take a look at our reward levels and choose one that is affordable for you.
-We have some great rewards available in return when we meet our goal!
-After the money has been raised we will be accepting sea glass donations again as well.
 If you would like to contact us for details, just let me know- you can email me at email@example.com.
 We are a team of beachcombers from around the world- let’s all work together to make this place the best it can be; it’s here for all of us!
 Join me and let’s make this dream a reality!